-A man who came to Waterloo to study on to become a tutor and a protospread the joy of math to As Iron Mathie PureMath he well known for his proofs, and his bad hair days.
+Ascending now into Whiteboard Stadium is the dean of Iron Mathies.
+Series Taylor.
+A man who came to Waterloo to study Pure Math, he went on to become a tutor and a professor, attempting to spread the joy of math to the multitudes.
+As Iron Mathie PureMath he is of course well known for his C h a g a : unorthodox proofs, and his bad hair days.